Main features of the law

 Transactions are subject to post-merger control clearance by the KPPU if they meet the following asset or turnover thresholds:

-- the parties’ combined worldwide asset value exceeds IDR2.5 trillion (approx. US$177 million) during the last financial year or IDR20 trillion (approx. US$1.4 billion) if all parties are from the banking sector); or
+- the parties’ combined Indonesia asset value exceeds IDR2.5 tn (approx. US$168 m) during the last financial year or IDR20 tn (approx. US$1.3 bn) if all parties are from the banking sector; or

-- the parties’ combined Indonesian turnover exceeded IDR5 trillion (approx. US$355 million) during the last financial year.
+- the parties’ combined Indonesian turnover exceeded IDR5 tn (approx. US$337 m) during the last financial year.

-Notifications must be submitted to the KPPU no later than 60 days after the merger, amalgamation or share acquisition becomes legally effective.1
+Notifications must be submitted to the KPPU no later than 30 business days (as of 1 May 2022)1 since the merger, amalgamation or share acquisition becomes legally effective, which in most instances for domestic transactions will correspond to the date the relevant transaction documents are received by the Minister of Law and Human Rights.

 Restrictions on conglomerate power

-Law No 5/1999 also contains provisions meant to limit the advent of conglomerate power.
+The Competition Law also contains provisions meant to limit the advent of conglomerate power.

 Second, the law also prohibits the formation of conglomerates with a single parent company holding the majority of shares in several companies which together account for over 50 per cent of the market, or when two or three companies control over 75 per cent of the market.

-Infringements of Law No 5/1999 can attract both administrative and criminal sanctions.
+Infringements of the Competition Law can attract both administrative and criminal sanctions.
 To date however, the KPPU has never attempted to seek criminal penalties.

 The KPPU may impose a wide range of administrative sanctions, including fines up to 50 per cent of the relevant parties’ net profits or up to 10 per cent of the relevant parties’ turnover during the infringement period.
-The KPPU may also declare agreements to be void, award damages or order business actors to cease any practices found to infringe Law No 5/1999.
+The KPPU may also declare agreements to be void, award damages or order business actors to cease any practices found to infringe the Competition Law.

-The criminal courts can also impose a variety of sanctions, including criminal fines ranging from IDR1 billion (approx. US$70,500) to IDR100 billion (approx. US$7 million); imprisonment of individuals for up to five months (for certain violations including price fixing, resale price maintenance, closed agreements and price discrimination) or up to six months (for example, for an oligopoly, territory division, boycott, cartels and market control); disqualification orders for directors and commissioners for between two to five years; and orders revoking business licences.
+The criminal courts can also impose a variety of sanctions, including criminal fines ranging from IDR1 bn (approx. US$67,000) to IDR100 bn (approx. US$6.7 m); imprisonment of individuals for up to five months (for certain violations including price fixing, resale price maintenance, closed agreements and price discrimination) or up to six months (for example, for an oligopoly, territory division, boycott, cartels and market control); disqualification orders for directors and commissioners for between two to five years; and orders revoking business licences.

-An agreement made or conduct that occurred in a foreign country will be caught by Law No 5/1999 as long as it affects the Indonesian market.
+An agreement made or conduct that occurred in a foreign country will be caught by the Competition Law as long as it affects the Indonesian market.
 In that respect, there have been two cases where the KPPU has asserted jurisdiction over overseas tender participants who otherwise did not have any connection with Indonesia.

 Public and private enforcement